USEPA/USEEIO_API/doc/data_format.md

 0       Index    The zero-based matrix index of the indicator.
 1       ID       The ID of the indicator (typically the same as in the
                  input-output model builder).
-2       Name     The name of the indicator that is displayed in the tool.
+2       Name     The name of the indicator.
-3       Code     The code of the indicator used in charts and tables.
+3       Code     The code of the indicator.
 4       Unit     The indicator unit in which results are calculated.
 5       Group    The indicator group which should be exactly one of these values:
+                 Impact Potential, Resource Use, Waste Generated,
+                 Economic & Social, Chemical Releases 6       Group    The indicator group which should be exactly one of these values:
+                 Impact Potential, Resource Use, Waste Generated,
+                 Economic & Social, Chemical Releases 7       Group    The indicator group which should be exactly one of these values:
                  Impact Potential, Resource Use, Waste Generated,
                  Economic & Social, Chemical Releases

 ```

 ### demands.csv
 The file `demands.csv` contains the information of all available demand vectors